expo/expo/docs/pages/technical-specs/expo-updates-0.md

   * `createdAt` The date and time created is essential as the client library selects the most recent update (subject to any constraints supplied by the `expo-manifest-filters` header).
 The datetime should be formatted according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601)
   * `runtimeVersion` Can be any string defined by the developer.
 It stipulates what native code setup is required to run the associated update.
   * `launchAsset` A special asset that is the entry point of the application code.
   * `assets` An array of assets used by the update bundle, such as JavaScript, pictures, and fonts.
-All assets (including the launchAsset) should be downloaded to disk before running the update, and a mapping of asset `key`s to locations on disk should be provided to application code.
+All assets (including the `launchAsset`) should be downloaded to disk before executing the the update, and a mapping of asset `key`s to locations on disk should be provided to application code.
   * Details of the asset json:
     * `hash` SHA-256 hash of the file to guarantee integrity.
     * `key` Key used to reference this asset from the update's application code.
 This key, for example, may be generated by a separate build step that processes the application code, such as a bundler.
     * `contentType` The MIME type of the file as defined by [RFC 2045](https://tools.ietf.org/html/rfc2045). e.g. `application/javascript`, `image/jpeg`.
-    * `url` Location from which the file may be fetched.
+    * `url` Location at which the file may be fetched.
   * `metadata` The metadata associated with an update.
 It is a string valued dictionary.
 The server MAY send back anything it wishes to be used for filtering the updates.
 The metadata MUST pass the filter defined in the accompanying `expo-manifest-filters` header.

 ## Asset Request
-A conformant client library MUST make a GET request to the asset URL specified by the manifest.
+A conformant client library MUST make a GET request to the asset URLs specified by the manifest.
 The client library SHOULD include a header accepting the asset's content type as specified in the manifest.
 Additionally, the client library SHOULD specify the compression encoding the client library is capable of handling.

 Example headers:
 ```